iuni-cadre/cadre-interface/docs/technical_docs/tech_doc.md

 ![Architecture](figures/cadre_architecture.png)

-The CADRE VPC consists of 2 subnets:  A public subnet that contains user interfaces, a private subnet that contains compute resources and databases, and the Kubernetes machines.
+The CADRE VPC consists of 2 subnets:  A **public subnet** that contains user interfaces, a **private subnet** that contains computing resources and databases, and the Kubernetes machines.

 Users enter through a login page.
 The login page is hosted on an EC2 instance as a flask app.
 Upon logging in for the first time, a user record is generated and inserted into the **Meta Database**.
 Logging in generates a token that can be used by other components to validate a user's permissions.